External components

 Video

-VGA cable is commonly used for computer monitors (15-pins).
-Low resolutions, now obsolete.
+VGA cable is analog signal cable used for computer monitors.
+It had 15 pins arranged in 3 rows.
+It’s a low resolution cable and now obsolete.
 There exist converter cables to connect VGA monitors to newer computers.

 MiniVGA is a variant found on laptops.

-DVI was once the common modern upgrade from VGA, capable of higher resolutions.
+DVI cabe is analog/digital upgrade from VGA, capable of higher resolutions.
+It isn’t used as much today.
 MiniDVI and MicroDVI on “thin” laptops.

 S-Video commonly used for DVD players, camcorders and older consoles.